ehlesp/smallab-k8s-pve-guide/G015 - Host optimization 01 ~ Adjustments through sysctl.md

 ## First go the `sysctl` directory

-In this chapter you're going to create a bunch of `sysctl` configuration files that all have to be placed in the `/etc/sysctl.d` directory.
-So, first `cd` to that path:
+In this chapter you are going to create a bunch of `sysctl` configuration files that all have to be placed in the `/etc/sysctl.d` directory.
+Then, first `cd` to that path:

 ~~~sh
 $ cd /etc/sysctl.d/
 ~~~

-From this directory, apply the configurations specified in the following sections.
+Staying in this directory, apply the configurations specified in the following sections.

+> [!NOTE]
+> **These configurations are self-explanatory**\
+> All the configurations included in this chapter have comments explaining each of their parameters.

 ## Network optimizations